FindLab/FindLab.github.io/source/_drafts/midi-indexing.md

 ## Motivation

-Imagine you have a smart piano at home, which connected with a huge music staff library.
+Imagine you have a smart piano at home, which is connected with a huge music staff library.
-Once, you wanna play some muic opus on a whim, and it's so bothering to retrieve music staff in either category menus or a long favorite list, that you just play by memory directly.
+Once, you want to play some music opus on a whim, and it's so bothering to retrieve music staff in either category menus or a long favorite list, therefore, you just play by memory directly.
-But the piano is so smart, just a few seconds later, it understands what you are playing, and displays the staff automatically.
+But the piano is so smart.
+Just a few seconds later, it understands what you are playing and displays the staff automatically.

-Another case.
-You see a nice piano when hanging out downtown, and you are just in a mood to play a piece of music and show off your talent to passers.
+Let's look at another case: You see a nice piano when hanging out downtown and you are just in a mood to play a piece of music and show off your talent to passers.
-When you sit and play, surprisingly, the piano displays out the music information for what you are playing.
+When you sit and play, surprisingly, the piano displays the music information about what you are playing.
-And when you finish, it says, well done!
+When you finish, it says, well done!
 Your performence beat 95% players on this opus.

-Imaginary scenes above are comming true.
+Imaginary scenes above are coming true.
 Now let's talk about some ideas for implementing such a technique.

 <!-- more -->